truenas/documentation/content/SCALE/SCALECLIReference/_index.md

 You can also access the TrueNAS CLI through either the Console Setup Menu.

 ### Entering the TrueNAS CLI from Console Setup Menu
 You can access the Console Setup Menu when you SSH into the TrueNAS system, after you install SCALE from the <file>iso</file>, or from the Shell.
-If you set the admin user **Shell** setting to **TrueNAS Console**, the Shell opens in the console setup menu.

 To open the TrueNAS CLI from the [Console Setup Menu]({{< relref "ConsoleSetupMenuScale.md" >}}), enter `6`.